openmrs/openmrs-react-root-decorator/README.md

 be called with an `opts` object with the following properties:

 - `featureName` (required): A string describing the feature.
 Example is `patient search`.
 This string is shown to users.
+- `moduleName` (required): The string name of your in-browser module, as it appears in the import map.
+Example: `"@openmrs/esm-login"`
 - `strictMode` (optional): A boolean that turns on [React strict mode](https://reactjs.org/docs/strict-mode.html).
   Defaults to `true`.
 - `throwErrorsToConsole` (optional): A boolean that indicates whether React errors should be thrown to the window via